haresfaiez/haresfaiez.github.io/_posts/2023-11-26-Rollup-main-components.md

 }
 ```

-A module is internal if a plugin handles it and marks it as implicit,
+A module is internal if a plugin handles it and marks it as internal,
 by setting `external` to `false` in the returned `ResolveId` instance, or
 if the module id references an existing file.